ulrikstrid/ligo/gitlab-pages/docs/language-basics/functions.md

 Functions in PascaLIGO are defined using the `function` keyword followed by their `name`, `parameters` and `return` type definitions.

-Here's how you define a basic function that accepts two `ints` and returns an `int` as well:
+Here's how you define a basic function that accepts two `ints` and returns a single `int`:

 ```pascaligo